microsoft/fluentui/specs/Pills.md

 #### Accessibility

 - Each pill is of role="button"
-- Right click anywhere on card surface invokes content menu.
-Context menu appears close to cursor location on card
+- Right click anywhere on pill surface invokes content menu.
+Context menu appears close to cursor location on pill
 - Clicking or tapping anywhere outside of menu to dismiss

 #### Keyboard Navigation